 RV Starter Essentials Every First-Time RV Owner Needs

-Most dealers include very little beyond the RV itself.
 That means your first trip often depends on having the right basics on hand before you ever leave the driveway.
-Missing a single hose, adapter, or safety item can turn an otherwise great weekend into a frustrating scramble.
+Missing a single hose, adapter, or safety item can quickly turn an otherwise relaxing weekend into a frustrating search for the nearest RV store.

 Water Connection RV Starter Essentials